Skip to Content

 For the SPA, a semen sample is collected.
 The sperm are mixed with hamster eggs in a

 laboratory.
 The number of sperm that can penetrate an egg is measured.

-and then wash and rinse your hands and penis before collecting the semen in a
+and then wash and rinse your hands and penis before you collect the semen in a

 sterile cup.
-You cannot use lubricants or condoms when collecting the sample.
+Do not use lubricants or condoms when you collect the sample.